magcode/sem6000-mqtt/README.md

 For the missing features: Create pull requests.

 # Configuration
-You need a `sem6000.properties` file:
+You need a `sem6000.properties` file where you can configure multiple SEM6000 devices.

 ```
 rootTopic=home                    # the mqtt root topic